 |1286.
 Sumida gawa ware with the signature of Ban-ni.|

 The gotheborg.com marks page was originally initiated by a donation of marks from the collection of Karl-Hans Schneider, Euskirchen, Germany in July 2000.
-The section have since then been greatly extended by a large number of contributing collectors and members of the Gotheborg Discussion Board.
+It has since been greatly extended by a large number of contributing collectors and members of the Gotheborg Discussion Board.